 Modeling.
 AUDIT requires a POMDP that models how various actions affect the purpose in question.
-In some cases, acquiring such a model may be non-trivial.
-We hope that future work can ease the process of model construction using techniques from reinforcement learning, such as SARSA [36], that automatically construct models from observing the behavior of multiple agents.
+Future work could ease the process of model construction using techniques from reinforcement learning, such as SARSA [44], that automatically construct models from observing the behavior of multiple agents.